State Rep. Mike Hoadley took a stand this week for law-abiding gun owners in the face of government overreach.

 The legislation now moves to the Senate for consideration.

-State Rep. Mike Hoadley, of Au Gres, has announced upcoming office hours events in February for people in the 99th House District in Arenac, Iosco, Ogemaw, Bay, Clare and Gladwin counties to meet with their state representative.
-The office hours meetings will take place at the following days, times and locations: • Monday, Feb.
-6 […]
+State Rep. Mike Hoadley, of Au Gres, has announced upcoming office hours events for people in the 99th House District in Arenac, Iosco, Ogemaw, Bay, Clare and Gladwin counties to meet with their state representative.
+The office hours meetings will take place at the following days, times and locations: • Monday, Sept.
+18 from 4-5 […]